dimsemenov/PhotoSwipe/website/documentation/getting-started.md

 });
 ```

-Currently, you can not dynamically modify image of current slide, and two nearby slides, but this feature is planned.
+Also, you may dynamically define slide object properties directly before PhotoSwipe reads them, use `gettingData` event (more info in [API section of docs](api.html)).
+For example, this technique can be used to [serve different images](responsive-images.html) for different screen sizes.

 ## <a class="anchor" name="dom-to-slide-objects"></a> How to build array of slides from list of links

-For example, you have a list of links/thumbnails that looks like this ([more info about markup of gallery](seo.html)):
+Let's assume that you have a list of links/thumbnails that looks like this ([more info about markup of gallery](seo.html)):

 ```html
 <div class="my-gallery" itemscope itemtype="http://schema.org/ImageGallery">